kscieslinski/CTF/pwn/conf2020/kvm/README.md

 ![](img/pages.svg)

 So as I hope you can tell from the above explanation, when trying to access `virtual address` 0x7ff0 on guest the mmu:
 <b>I.</b> Checks cr3 for address of P4.
-In this case it sees that the P4 is add physical address 0x4000.
+In this case it sees that the P4 is add physical address 0x4000.</br>
 <b>II.</b> Check that the bits highest 9 bits of 0x7ff0 are b'000000000' = 0 and so it looks at index 0 of P4 table for physical address of P3 table.
 You might ask the entry in the table contains 0x5003 instead of 0x5000?
 Well, the lowest 12 bits are used for additional informations.
-The important for us are bits 0 and bit 1 which determinate whether we can access this page for writing (2^0 + 2^1 = 3).
+The important for us are bits 0 and bit 1 which determinate whether we can access this page for writing (2^0 + 2^1 = 3).</br>
 <b>III.</b> It proceeds to P3 table.
-Again, it looks at the next 9 bits of 0x7ff0 which are again b'000000000' = 0 and so it looks at index 0 of P3 table for physical address of P2 table which turns out to be 0x6000.
+Again, it looks at the next 9 bits of 0x7ff0 which are again b'000000000' = 0 and so it looks at index 0 of P3 table for physical address of P2 table which turns out to be 0x6000.</br>
 <b>IV.</b>  It proceeds to P2 table.
-Again, it looks at the next 9 bits of 0x7ff0 which are again b'000000000' = 0 and so it looks at index 0 of P2 table for physical address of P1 table which turns out to be 0x7000.
+Again, it looks at the next 9 bits of 0x7ff0 which are again b'000000000' = 0 and so it looks at index 0 of P2 table for physical address of P1 table which turns out to be 0x7000.</br>
 <b>V.</b>  It proceeds to P1 table.
 Again, it looks at the next 9 bits of 0x7ff0 which are b'00000111' = 8 and so it looks at index 8 of P1 table for physical address of a physical page.
-But under this index there is 0 (or some random address from host) which almost for sure doesn't have valid page bits set and so it generates an segfault.
+But under this index there is 0 (or some random address from host) which almost for sure doesn't have valid page bits set and so it generates an segfault.</br>